ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of showers and thunderstorms after 3pm.
+         <h3>Thursday</h3>A chance of showers and thunderstorms after 1pm.
 Mostly sunny.
 High near 92, with temperatures falling to around 90 in the
          afternoon.
-South southwest wind 3 to 7 mph.
-Chance of precipitation is 30%.<br></div>
+South southwest wind 3 to 8 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms likely between 1am and 2am, then a chance
+         <h3>Thursday Night</h3>Showers and thunderstorms likely before 3am, then showers and thunderstorms.
-         of showers and thunderstorms between 2am and 3am, then showers and thunderstorms likely between 3am and 4am, then a chance of showers and thunderstorms between 4am and 5am, then showers and thunderstorms likely.
-Some of the storms could produce heavy rain.
 Mostly cloudy, with a low around 75.
+South southwest
-Southwest wind around 7 mph.
-Chance of precipitation is 70%.<br></div>
+         wind around 7 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
+         <h3>Friday</h3>Showers and thunderstorms likely before 7am, then a chance of showers and thunderstorms between 7am and 10am, then showers
-         <h3>Friday</h3>Showers and thunderstorms likely.
+         and thunderstorms likely.
 Partly sunny, with a high near 90.
 Southwest wind around 7 mph.
-Chance of precipitation
+Chance of precipitation is 60%.<br></div>
-         is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">